Lê Duẩn: The "Road to the South"

 By 1958, Lê Duẩn ranked second only to Hồ in the party hierarchy, although Trường Chinh remained powerful.
 Lê Duẩn was a party man and never held a post in the government.
 He made a brief, secret visit to South Vietnam in 1958, writing a report, The Path to Revolution in the South, in which he stated that the North Vietnamese had to do more to assist the southern fighters.
-The Central Committee decided to initiate the revolution in January 1959.
+In January 1959, under increasing pressure from southern communist cadres who were being successfully targeted by Diem's regime, the Central Committee in Hanoi approved plans for North Vietnam to fully support the effort to overthrow the South Vietnamese government and reunify Vietnam under a communist government.
+In July 1959, North Vietnam invaded Laos, occupying eastern parts of the country to establish the Ho Chi Minh trail which would be used to send soldiers and weapons to South Vietnam.

 First Secretary

-Lê Duẩn was informally chosen as the First Secretary of the party by Hồ in 1959, at the January plenum of the Central Committee and was elected to the post de jure at the 3rd National Congress.
-According to Bùi Tín he was not Hồ's original choice for the post; his preferred candidate was Võ Nguyên Giáp, but since Lê Duẩn was supported by the influential Lê Đức Thọ, the Head of the Party Organisational Department, Lê Duẩn was picked for the post.
+Lê Duẩn was informally chosen as the First Secretary of the party by Hồ in 1959, at the January plenum of the Central Committee, and was elected to the post de jure at the 3rd National Congress.
+According to Bùi Tín, he was not Hồ's original choice for the post; his preferred candidate was Võ Nguyên Giáp, but since Lê Duẩn was supported by the influential Lê Đức Thọ, the Head of the Party Organisational Department, Lê Duẩn was picked for the post.
 He was considered a safe choice because of his time in prison during the French rule, his thesis The Road to the South and his strong belief in Vietnamese reunification.

-Hoàng Văn Hoan claimed, after being sent into exile, that the Congress also purged several party members.
-Indeed, three former ambassadors lost their Central Committee seats.
+According to Stein Tønnesson, Le Duan had not, like Ho Chi Minh, traveled around the world during his youth.
+He had not, like Pham Van Dong or Vo Nguyen Giap, worked closely with Ho Chi Minh from the 1940s.
+Ho Chi Minh's decision to leave the party leadership to Le Duan in the years 1957-1960, and to endorse his formal election in 1960, must be interpreted as a way to ensure national unity.
+At a time when Vietnam was divided into two, and many southern cadres had been regrouped to the north, the safest way to ensure that the Vietnam Worker Party remained a party for all of Vietnam was probably to make the leader of the southern branch the leader of the whole party.
+Presumably, this was the motive behind Ho Chi Minh's choice.